aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.23.1 (October 10, 2020) =
+* FIX: Fixed various issues with the new exclude pages feature.

 = Version 2.23.0 (October 9, 2020) =
 * Feature: Add a list of pages to exclude from results under advanced options (for AndreLung).
 (Also for other people who have requested it in the past, but really it's never been actually necessary until now, in my opinion.
 Which is why I avoided adding it.
 I like ice cream.)